danielyxie/bitburner/markdown/bitburner.ns.scan.md

 ## NS.scan() method

-Get the list servers connected to a server.
+Get the list of servers connected to a server.

 <b>Signature:</b>